Photography hints and tips for counties, divisions and districts

 - Contact the areas that you’ve shared the photos with and ask them to be removed.

-If a leader is told by a member of their unit or parent that they’ve changed their photo permissions.
-It’s the responsibility of that leader to inform everyone that she has shared the photo with, or if the unit has been used for photography by a county/division/district.
+If a leader is told by a member of their unit or a parent/carer that they’ve changed their photo permissions, it’s the responsibility of that leader to pass that on to everyone that she has shared the photo with, or if the unit has been used for photography by a county/division/district.